 |Typical antipsychotics (1st generation)||Atypical antipsychotics (2nd generation)|

-Schizophrenia treatment & recovery tip 5: Explore options in your community
+Schizophrenia treatment & recovery tip 6: Explore community services

-In many countries, there are various government programs and community services that may be helpful as part of your schizophrenia treatment and recovery.
+In many countries, government programs and community services can be a helpful part of schizophrenia treatment.
 To explore your options, make contact with local mental health facilities, social service agencies, support groups, and public housing authorities.

 Job and social skills training